gregeinfrank/geinfrank_home_dir/emacs/README.md

-Keyboard Shortcuts for everything I do in emacs
+xKeyboard Shortcuts for everything I do in emacs

 # General
 * Cancel: CTRL-g